amado10/tech-challenge-backend/README.md

 }
 ```

+A: /actors

 ### MG-0004 View Actor's movie appearances

 As a user, I want to get a list of movies that a given Actor starred on.

+In order to create a list of movies in which a given Actor starred on:

+  1. Send additionaly on actor create payload :
+     ```ts
+     {
+      filmography:[
+        {
+          movie: number,
+          plays: string
+        },
+        {
+          movie: number,
+          plays: string
+        },
+      ]
+     }
+     ```
+  2. Add to an existent actor:

+    POST /actors/filmography
+     ```ts
+     {
+      actor: number,
+      movie: number,
+      plays: string
+     }
+     ```
+  3. You can also remove:

+    DELETE /actors/filmography/:id

+A: For retrieving the list of movies of a given actor:

+    GET /actors/:id/filmography

 ### MG-0005.
 Select one of the following: